deanwedgbury/testRepo/doc/sprint 1/sprint1.md

 --------------------------------------------------------

-We had a task breakdown, where we split up the tasks within the group, mainly we assigned a deliverable to each person as follows:
+We had a task breakdown, where we split up the tasks within the group, mainly we assigned a deliverable to each person as follows:<br />
 RPM.md - Andersen<br />
 PB.md - Daniel<br />
 sprint1.md - Eugene<br />